-In the past, we have written about retail security and how a loss prevention program can reduce shoplifting.
+In the past, we have written about retail security and how a security program to prevent losses can reduce shoplifting.
 Retail theft has been on the rise.
 But now, hopefully, that may come to an endSouthern California.

 CBSNews.com reported that earlier this month, Federal authorities shut down an organized crime ring that had been shoplifting from popular retail clothing stores.
 The operation was based in San Diego, which made it easy for the thieves to cross the border into Tijuana and sell the loot in Mexican shops.

 On September 6, Federal officials charged 22 individuals from the San Diego area, while U.S. and Mexican law enforcement searched for others.

 The ring began operating in 2005.
 It became so involved that Mexican members of the group were actually smuggled into the country to help with the shoplifting efforts.
 Some of those had been previously deported from the U.S.

 Authorities believe this group is responsible for stealing over $20 million in merchandise in the last twelve years!